AndreyKovalevskiy/BulbaTalks/README.md

 # BulbaTalks

-The BulbaTalks is an application using Twitter API with the same functionality.
+The BulbaTalks is an application using Twitter API.
+BulbaTalks has the same functionality like a Twitter.

 **Twitter** is a microblogging system that allows you to send and receive short posts called tweets.
 Tweets can be up to 140 characters long and can include links to relevant websites and resources.